anahita-jpeg/SnakeGame/README.md

 ## Author

 Anahita Bhalme
 [GitHub](https://github.com/anahita-jpeg)

 ## Contributions

 Pull requests are welcome.
-If you find bugs or want to improve something, fork the repo and submit a PR.
+If you find bugs or want to improve something, please read our [contributing guidelines](./CONTRIBUTING.md) and submit a PR.